protesilaos/my-website/_interpretations/2022-07-01-memphis-sweet-paradox.md

 paradox: an opposition to established views.
 It is why I hold that the reference to the dark cloud is about the imperfect self who is like a smudge on an otherwise "perfect" canvas.
-By lifting the burdens of all those norms from my shoulders, I shall cast to the wind everything my perfectionist self gave back to me while giving it an "F" grade.
-And, while I'm at it, I'll let the sea wash away everything this perfectionist fool missed in life.
+By lifting the burdens of all those norms from my shoulders, we shall cast to the wind everything our perfectionist self gave back to us while marking it with an "F" grade.
+And, while we're at it, we'll let the sea wash away everything this perfectionist fool missed in life.

-It is never too late to enjoy the sense of running contrary to beliefs imposed upon you; beliefs that you continue to reinforce.
+It is never too late to enjoy the sense of running contrary to beliefs imposed upon us; beliefs that we continue to reinforce.
 Be the paradox!